pubkey/client-side-databases/README.md

 - Page load time: How long does it take to download and parse the JavaScript bundle.
 - First angular component render: How long does it take for the first angular component to be rendered.
 - First full render: How long does it take until all relevant data is displayed for the first time.
-- Insert one one message: How long does it take to insert a single message.
+- Insert one message: How long does it take to insert a single message.
 - Inserting 20 messages one after another: How long does it take to insert 20 messages in serial.
 - Inserting 20 messages in parallel: How long does it take to insert 20 messages in serial.
-- Time from message insert to message list change: How long does it take until a new message is rendered to the dom.
+- Message insert to message list change: How long does it take until a new message is rendered to the dom.
-- Time from message insert to user list change: How long does it take until a new messages affects the sort order of the user list.
+- Message insert to user list change: How long does it take until a new messages affects the sort order of the user list.
 - Message search query time: How long does it take to search for a given message by regex/like-operator.
 - First full render with many messages: Time to first full render when many messages exist.
 - Storage usage: Size of the stored IndexedDB database after inserting the full test dataset.